sudo-lcy/ERD-for-contest/README.md

 Each INSTITUTE is located at exactly one ADDRESS (Cardinality: 1,1).
 Each ADDRESS can be associated with one INSTITUTEs.

 Each ORGANIZATION is located at exactly one ADDRESS (Cardinality: 1,1).
 Each ADDRESS can be associated with one ORGANIZATIONs.

+Each Judge belongs to exactly one ORGANIZATION.
+Each ORGANIZATION has one to many JUDGEs.